Cathy Rigby

-Cathleen Roxanne Rigby (later Mason, later McCoy, born December 12, 1952), known as Cathy Rigby, is an actress, speaker, and former artistic gymnast.
+Cathleen Roxanne Rigby (later Mason, later McCoy; born December 12, 1952), known as Cathy Rigby, is an actress, speaker, and former artistic gymnast.
 Her performance in the 1968 Summer Olympics helped to popularize the sport of gymnastics in the United States.

 After her retirement from gymnastics, Rigby became a stage and television actress.
 She is most noted for the role of Peter Pan, which she played for more than 30 years.
 She also became a public speaker on the subject of eating disorder, which she struggled with and overcame.

 Rigby is featured in an image included on the Voyager Golden Record.

 Gymnastics career

 Rigby was the highest-scoring American gymnast at the 1968 Summer Olympics in Mexico City, making her a favorite with American television audiences and helping to popularize gymnastics in America.
-She was the U.S. national champion in 1970 and 1972, and became the first American woman to win a medal at the World Artistic Gymnastics Championships: the silver medal on the balance beam at the 1970 World Artistic Gymnastics Championships.
+She was the U.S. national champion in 1970 and 1972, and she became the first American woman to win a medal at the World Artistic Gymnastics Championships: the silver medal on the balance beam at the 1970 World Artistic Gymnastics Championships.

 Rigby competed in the 1972 Summer Olympics but was hampered by injury.
 Prior to the Games, she had been working on a "front aerial walkover"—a balance-beam skill that was quite risky for the time—but, because she was injured, she did not attempt this move during the competition, and she did not win a medal.
 She retired from gymnastics after the 1972 Olympics.